Commercial Resupply Services: Cygnus flights

 As a result Russia's invasion of Ukraine, Northrop Grumman was left with only two remaining Antares 230+ launch vehicles which were used for the CRS NG-18 and CRS NG-19 missions.
-Northrop Grumman acquired four flights from SpaceX with the Falcon 9 rocket while a replacement first stage and its engine are developed for its Antares 330 rocket.
+Northrop Grumman initially acquired three flights from SpaceX with the Falcon 9 rocket while a replacement first stage and its engine are developed for its Antares 330 rocket.
+They added additional Falcon 9 launches as Antares was further delayed.